Biden and Trump are dominating Super Tuesday races and moving closer to a November rematch

-WASHINGTON (AP) — President Joe Biden and his predecessor, Donald Trump, were romping to coast-to-coast victories on Super Tuesday, all but cementing a November rematch and increasing pressure on the former president's last major rival, Nikki Haley, to leave the Republican race.
+WASHINGTON (AP) — President Joe Biden and his predecessor, Donald Trump, romped coast-to-coast on Super Tuesday, all but cementing a November rematch and increasing pressure on the former president's last major rival, Nikki Haley, to leave the Republican race.

-Biden and Trump had each won Texas, Alabama, Colorado, Maine, Oklahoma, Virginia, North Carolina, Tennessee, Arkansas, Minnesota and Massachusetts.
+Biden and Trump each won California, Texas, Alabama, Colorado, Maine, Oklahoma, Virginia, North Carolina, Tennessee, Arkansas, Minnesota and Massachusetts.
 Biden also won the Democratic primaries in Utah, Vermont and Iowa.

-Haley won Vermont, but the former president carried other states that might have been favorable to her such as Virginia and Maine — which have large swaths of moderate voters like those who have backed her in previous primaries.
+Haley won Vermont, denying Trump a full sweep, but the former president carried other states that might have been favorable to her such as Virginia, Massachusetts and Maine, which have large swaths of moderate voters like those who have backed her in previous primaries.

-The only contest either of them lost Tuesday was the Democratic caucus in American Samoa, a tiny U.S. territory in the South Pacific Ocean.
+The only contest Biden lost Tuesday was the Democratic caucus in American Samoa, a tiny U.S. territory in the South Pacific Ocean.
 Biden was defeated by previously unknown candidate Jason Palmer, 51 votes to 40.

-Haley, who has argued both Biden and Trump are too old to return to the White House, was spending election night watching results in the Charleston, South Carolina, area, where she lives.
-Her campaign website doesn’t list any upcoming events.
-Still, her aides insisted that the mood at her watch party was “jubilant.”
+Haley watched the election results in private and had no campaign events scheduled going forward.
+Her campaign said in a statement that the results reflected there were many Republicans “who are expressing deep concerns about Donald Trump.”

+“Unity is not achieved by simply claiming ‘we’re united,'” spokesperson Olivia Perez-Cubas said.

-Trump’s Mar-a-Lago estate, meanwhile, was packed for a victory party that featured hors d’oeuvres including empanadas and baked brie.
+Trump’s Mar-a-Lago estate, meanwhile, was packed for a victory party.
 Among those attending were staff and supporters, including the rapper Forgiato Blow and former North Carolina Rep. Madison Cawthorn.
 The crowd erupted as Fox News, playing on screens around the ballroom, announced that the former president had won North Carolina’s GOP primary.

 “They call it Super Tuesday for a reason,” Trump told a raucous crowd.
 He went on to attack Biden over the U.S.-Mexico border and the U.S. withdrawal from Afghanistan.